vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_weather.md

 ### Example 2

-If you want to customize the presentation it can get a complete different look, and you can (de)active elements.
+If you want to customize the presentation it can get a completely different look, and you can activate or deactivate elements.

 E.g. only with forecast data and an alternative presentation style.